cdlhub/Deployment/README.md

 > **Note:** Wait for the Windows server to fully initialize before running the MidTier script, which will create database tables and stored procedures.

-This script automates the steps from [Linux Envrioment]() Section of the local installation guide.
+This script automates the steps from [Linux Envrioment Setup](#Linux_Environment_Setup) Section of the local installation guide.
 * Install docker-ce and other dependencies.
 * Deploy Flamingo, create its Database and file share
 * Add the PiWind model